Stoic Life, Perfection, and Invincibility

 Associate Professor of Philosophy, Vanderbilt University

-Warm-Up: Can a Person be Invincible?
+Warm-Up: Can a Person Be Invincible?

 What would it take to make you invincible?
 One answer might be that it takes an event that turns you into a superhero or a god.
 That seems a deeply implausible path.
 But what if there is another path to invincibility, one with skills we already have?
 In particular, the skills of critical thinking, dutiful action, and keeping an even temper.